Header image alt text

 Faster charging is also particularly useful on weekends, when you might run a bunch of errands in the morning, then get back home and charge up during the afternoon, and then head out again in the evening.
 Or you might forget to plug in the car the night before (it happens), and when you discover your error the next morning, Level 2 vs Level 1 could be the difference between running a little late and upending your day’s plans completely.

-A Level 2 charging station will deliver up to 30 miles of range per hour plugged in.
-A typical EV will thus charge up completely during an overnight charging session, even if you got home late that night and had completely emptied the car’s battery, and you’ve got a big battery (long range) car like a Tesla or a Chevy Bolt.
+A Level 2 charging station will deliver around 20-30 miles of range per hour plugged in, depending on the car and the station.
+A typical EV will thus charge up completely during an overnight charging session, even if you got home late that night and had completely emptied the car’s battery, and even if you’ve got a long range EV with a big battery.
 That Level 2 station will fill the car up overnight, no matter what.

 if no Level 2, be prepared for Level 1 failure